dimitri/pgcopydb/docs/concurrency.rst

 Same-table Concurrency
 ----------------------

-For some databases, itso  happens that most of the database size on-disk is contained within a single giant table, or within a short list of giant tables.
+For some databases, it just so happens that most of the database size on-disk is contained within a single giant table, or within a short list of giant tables.
 When this happens, the concurrency model that is implemented with ``--table-jobs`` still allocates a single process to COPY all the data from